Kooroshoo/Deep-Learning-for-Computer-Vision/README.md

            (Token)        (Face)        (Sky)
 ```

-**Final Takeaway:** Whether it's a word in a sentence or a patch in an image, the Transformer uses **Attention** to dynamically focus on what matters, ignoring the noise.
+**Final Takeaway:** Whether it's a word in a sentence or a patch in an image, **Attention** allows the model to dynamically focus on the relevant parts of the input, ignoring the noise.

 </details>